Menu

 being the same for each skill.
 Students will undertake a ‘mock’

 examination in December and in February.
 Mock exam results are used amongst other assessments as a basis for decisions on level of entry for the terminal examination.
-Mock exam papers are marked according to the Pearson Edexcel
+Mock exam papers are marked according to the Pearson Edexcel examination board mark schemes and therefore give an accurate indication of grades achieved.

 Themes and topics questions across all four language skills are set in common contexts, addressing a range of relevant contemporary and cultural themes.
-They are organised into five themes, each broken down into topics and sub-topics.
+They are organised into themes, each broken down into topics and sub-topics.

-The five themes are:
+The thematic contexts are:

 Year 10 French